 Tabby had not lived a fairy tale life.
 Her dad passed away and no one else in the family wanted her.
 She was dumped at a rural shelter where she became depressed and withdrawn.
 We think this girl will make a fine companion and is starting to come out of her shell.
-She must be the only animal in the home..
-Tabby is about 5 years old, heart worm negative, vaccinated, micro-chipped and spayed.
+She must be the only animal in the home.
+She will also require an adopter with low traffic that will follow established de-compression.
+Tabby is about 7 years old, heart worm negative, vaccinated, micro-chipped and spayed.
 Adoption fee is $150.
 Come meet this sweet girl!

 Poor Barkley was dumped by a family member at a local vet clinic to be euthanized because she did not want to care for him.
 How could you not LOVE this gentle giant!
 He is 7 years old and wonderful with humans.
 He will make an amazing companion!
 He has a special adoption fee of $150 until Easter, fully vetted, to help him find a home for the holidays.

 Meet Cogz!
 He is a gorgeous blocky headed rottweiler with a giant smile!
 He is dog friendly and just needs to learn some manners.
 He is 2 years old and his former owner purchased him from a breeder but forgot that this is a breed that does need training.
 He is getting that now and we are looking for an adopter who wants to continue working with him.
+He does have prey drive and is very toy focused so will do best in a home without children or smaller animals.
 Cogz is about 85 lbs so not a giant boy.
 He is Avon, Ohio.

 Meet beautiful Syrena!
 She is a 3 year Rottweiler with a natural tail.
 She is very agile and athletic.
 She loves other dogs and would do best in a home with another dog to romp around with.
 She needs time to warm up to some men.
 She goes into into avoidance when she feels uncomfortable.
 She's such a love and loves to run and play outdoors.
 She'll do best with a large fenced yard or someone willing to train off leash.
 Current foster home is working on remote collar training off leash and she is doing very well.